Cameron Payne: Oklahoma City Thunder (2015–2017)

-During workouts prior to the NBA draft, Payne broke the ring finger on his non-shooting hand.
+During workouts before the NBA draft, Payne broke the ring finger on his non-shooting hand.
 The injury did not require surgery.
 On June 25, 2015, Payne was selected by the Oklahoma City Thunder with the 14th overall pick in the 2015 NBA draft.
 On July 10, 2015, he signed his rookie scale contract with the Thunder.
 He made his debut for the Thunder on November 1 in a 117–93 win over the Denver Nuggets, recording three assists in four minutes.
 On December 5, he was assigned to the Oklahoma City Blue, the Thunder's D-League affiliate.
 He was recalled on December 6, reassigned on December 15, and recalled again on December 16.
 On December 29, he had a 16-point effort in a 131–123 win over the Milwaukee Bucks.
-In the Thunder's regular season finale on April 12, 2016, Payne recorded career highs of 17 points and seven assists in a 102–98 loss to the San Antonio Spurs.
+In the Thunder's regular-season finale on April 12, 2016, Payne recorded career highs of 17 points and seven assists in a 102–98 loss to the San Antonio Spurs.

 On July 25, 2016, Payne underwent a successful procedure to repair a fractured fifth metatarsal in his right foot.
 He recovered quickly and was cleared to practice when training camp opened.
 He went through full contact during the Thunder's first two days of practice, but on September 27, he suffered an acute fracture to his fifth metatarsal in the team's Blue-White Scrimmage.
 As a result, he missed the first two months of the 2016–17 season.
 After spending six days with the Oklahoma City Blue in early January, Payne joined the Thunder playing group for the first time in 2016–17 on January 7.
 He subsequently made his season debut that night, scoring eight points in 13 minutes against the Denver Nuggets.
 On February 9, 2017, he scored a season-high 15 points in a 118–109 win over the Cleveland Cavaliers.